redis-rb/redis-client/README.md

 redis_config.new_client
 ```

-If middlewares need a client specific configuration, `Config#custom` can be used
+If middlewares need a client-specific configuration, `Config#custom` can be used

 ```ruby
 module MyGlobalRedisInstrumentation